RadekKosiada/geo-app-frontend/README.md

 # Geocoding App

-Single page application showing a map and allowing user to see two chosen locations, marked on the map with markers.
-By default map is showing Germany.
+Single page application showing a map and allowing to see two chosen locations, marked on the map with markers.
+The map shows Germany by default.
 Zoom out to see other locations.
-You can look for cities, neighborhoods, sightseeing attractions etc. The page will display the type of the object and its geographical coordinates.
+Look for cities, neighborhoods, sightseeing attractions etc. Page will display the type of the object and its geographical coordinates.

 ## Frontend